 Fitchburg has power supply contracts with various wholesale suppliers for the provision of Basic Service energy supply.
 MDPU policy dictates the pricing structure and duration of each of these contracts.
-Currently, all Basic Service power supply contracts for large general accounts are three months in duration and provide 100% of supply requirements.
 Basic Service power supply contracts for residential, small and medium general service customers are acquired every six months, are 12 months in duration and provide 50% of the supply requirements.
+On June 13, 2012, the MDPU approved, for a period of one year, Fitchburg's request to discontinue the procurement process for Fitchburg's large customers and become the load-serving entity for these customers.
+Currently, all Basic Service power supply requirements for large accounts are assigned to Fitchburg's ISO-NE settlement account where Fitchburg procures electric supply through ISO-NE's real-time market.